pazz/alot/docs/source/usage/modes/envelope.rst

 Commands in `envelope` mode
 ---------------------------
-The following commands are available in envelope mode
+The following commands are available in envelope mode:

 .. _cmd.envelope.attach: